 The Irish Blood Transfusion Service (IBTS) is the State body with responsibility for the collection, processing, testing and distribution of blood and blood products.

 To become a blood donor you must be in good health, between 18 and 65 years of age and weigh at least 50kgs (7st 12lbs).
 You can donate every 90 days.

-The IBTS is committed to supplying Irish hospitals with blood that is as safe as it can be.
-This means that they test every donation received for a number of diseases including Hepatitis B, HIV and Hepatitis C.
+To ensure the safety of blood supplies, the IBTS tests every donation received for a number of diseases including Hepatitis B, HIV and Hepatitis C.

 Platelets are small blood cells that are present in the blood of all healthy people and are essential to enable blood to clot properly.
 Patients who do not have enough platelets in their blood are prone to spontaneous bleeding and are also likely to bleed too much during surgery.

 Platelets have a shelf-life of just 5–7 days after donation, so it is important to maintain a constant supply.